chris-jones/django-genericadmin/README.markdown

 )
 ```

-If you are using the staticfiles app, then run `manage.py collectstatic` and you should be good to go.
+Run `manage.py collectstatic` and you should be good to go.

-If you don't know what I'm talking about or your django version < 1.3, then you should link or copy `genericadmin/media/js/` to your asset directory and set `GENERICADMIN_JS` to a the relative destination of your just copied files.

 ## Usage

-To use _django-genericadmin_ your model admin class must inherit from `GenericAdminModelAdmin`.
+To use _django-genericadmin_ your model admin class must inherit
+from `GenericAdminModelAdmin`.

 So a model admin like